sd2020spring/sd2020spring.github.io/pages/policies.md

 ## Course Communications

-We will use Canvas as our communications channel for this class.
-You responsible for course announcements that are posted to Canvas.
+We will use Canvas as our communications channel (announcements and discussion forum) for this class.
+Please subscribe to notifications or check regularly so you don't miss any important updates.

+Materials used in lectures and the topics discussed each day can be found on this class website, along with the instructions for in-class activities.

 ## Course Components

-Your evaluated work in this course will include:
+In this class, you will learn from (at least) the following activities:
+ - Pre-class reading preparation
+ - In-class lectures and activities
+ - Mini-Projects
+ - Project Toolboxes
+ - Final Project

+Each of these will be described in more detail below, as well as on the individual assignment pages.

 | Activity                          | Approx Weight |
 | --------------------------------- | ------------- |